vossi1/Apple1-IECmem/readme.md

     U8                  changes the default unit
-    I9                  changes the device ID of the SD2IEC temporary B0                  switches to RAM bank 0 (3 is default at startup) D                   prints the directory
+    I9                  changes the device ID of the SD2IEC temporary B0                  switches to RAM bank 0 (3 is default at startup)
+    $                   prints the directory
-    DTEST*              prints all files beginning with TEST
+    $TEST*              prints all files beginning with TEST
     @                   prints the device status (device selected with U#)
-    @S:TEST             sends disk command to device selected with U#
+    @S:TEST             sends disk kommand to device selected with U#
+    <ESC>               cancels input
+    <RETURN>            returns to Wozmon

     Commands can be interrupted with ESC
-    After resetting, the default device and the selected RAM bank remain unchanged!
+    LOAD, VERIFY, SAVE exit to Wozmon, RUN starts your loaded program LOAD or VERIFY set Wozmon point to the startaddress - so 'R' starts your program After resetting, the default device and the selected RAM bank remain unchanged!

 **DIP-switches:**